Claude vs GPT-4 vs DeepL for Translation: 2025 Comparison

 Weaknesses:

-- Less nuanced than LLMs
+- Less precise than LLMs on tricky content

 - Inconsistent quality across language pairs